About Court Street Vet

 We are extremely proud of our team; this hospital is a positive and dynamic environment run by incredible women!
 Our nurses have decades of collective expertise, and spend every day making your pets feel safe and loved during their vet visits.
 Our doctors offer a wide breadth of experiences: from practicing medicine in far-flung corners of the world, to classic internship training, to exotics and zoo medicine.
 Come meet our team, we’re always accepting new patients!

 Court Street Veterinary Hospital has served Keene, NH and its surrounding communities for over thirty-four years.
-Our founder, Dr. Richard Righter, dedicated much of his professional life to our patients and their families.
-In the summer of 2018 Dr. Sabrina Estabrook-Russett purchased the hospital, after Dr. Righter chose to finally enjoy retirement.
+Dr. Sabrina Estabrook-Russett purchased the hospital, after Dr. Righter chose to finally enjoy retirement.
 Dr. Russett feels honored to carry the torch and is absolutely thrilled to build a life working with the amazing staff and clients of Court Street Vet.

 We highly value the relationships, trust, and goodwill we have with our clients; we will work tirelessly to honor it through this phase of retirement and new beginnings.